Evaluating Self-Supervised Learning for Molecular Graph Embeddings: Molecular graph representation evaluation

 \section{Molecular graph representation evaluation}

 The goal of GSSL for molecular graphs is to obtain embeddings that capture generic information about the molecule and its properties.
-However, \emph{there is no free lunch} \cite{free_lunch}: different training objectives optimise for different properties and evaluating the extracted embeddings on only a handful of downstream datasets does not provide the whole picture (as we confirm empirically in \Cref{sec:results}).
+However, there is no free lunch~\cite{free_lunch}: different training objectives optimise for different properties, and evaluating the extracted embeddings on only a handful of downstream datasets does not provide the whole picture (as we confirm empirically in \Cref{sec:results}).
+Also, from~\Cref{sec:molecular_prediction}, we know the probing and fine-tuning performance are positively correlated, yet their optimal pre-training configurations are largely diverging.
+In the Appendix, we also provide results on the worst pre-training configurations, some of which cause negative transfer due to initialising the encoders into local bad minima.
+Investigations are required to understand what kind of property makes the pre-trained encoders differ.

 To this end, we propose \benchmark, which encompasses a variety of carefully-selected probe tasks, categorised into three classes: (i) \textbf{generic graph properties}, (ii) \textbf{molecular substructure properties} and (iii) \textbf{embedding space properties}.
-In the upcoming subsections, we explain the tasks in more detail and why they are important for molecular graph embeddings.
+In the upcoming subsections, we explain the tasks in more detail and why they are essential for molecular graph embeddings.